titonbarua/micropython-ms5837-depth-sensor/README.md

 This library implements a few micropython classes for reading data out of popular MS5837 family pressure sensors directly into a micro-controller.
-These sensors are commonly found in depth sensors made by BlueRobotics.
+These devices are commonly found in depth sensors made by BlueRobotics.

 ## Features

-- API-s for both blocking reads and asynchronous reads with asyncio.
+- API-s for both blocking and asynchronous reads with asyncio.
 - Configurable oversampling rates, as supported by the sensors.
 - Minimal dynamic memory allocation for predictable performance.